grafana/writers-toolkit/docs/sources/write/front-matter/index.md

 The number of characters vary by media, so make the description concise.
 Provide enough information to guide users to the content by describing what content the link leads to.
-Often, this doesn’t need to be original text, you can scan the first few paragraphs to pluck the appropriate terms or phrases into the description.
+Often, this doesn’t need to be original text.
+You can scan the first few paragraphs to pluck the appropriate terms or phrases into the description.
 If the description is too long, it's harmlessly truncated on social media.

 ### Draft